wholebody3d/wholebody3d/README.md

 #### 2D &rarr; 3D: 2D complete whole-body to 3D complete whole-body lifting

- - Use 2Dto3D_train.json for training/validation.
+ - Use 2Dto3D_train.json for training and validation.
 It contains 80k 2D and 3D keypoints.

  - Use 2Dto3D_test_2d.json for test on leaderboard.
 It contains 10k 2D keypoints.

 #### I2D &rarr; 3D: 2D incomplete whole-body to 3D complete whole-body lifting

- - Use 2Dto3D_train.json for training/validation.
+ - Use 2Dto3D_train.json for training and validation.
 It contains 80k 2D and 3D keypoints.
  - Please apply masking on yourself during the training.
-The official masking strategy is: 40% chance that each joint has 25% chance being masked; otherwise 20% chance face masking; 20% chance left hand masking; and 20% chance right hand masking, in a total of 100% chance incomplete input samples.
+The official masking strategy is as follows:
+    - With 40\% probability, each keypoint has a 25\% chance of being masked,
+    - with 20\% probability, the face is entirely masked,
+    - with 20\% probability, the left hand is entirely masked,
+    - with 20\% probability, the right hand is entirely masked.

  - Use I2Dto3D_test_2d.json for test on leaderboard.
 It contains 10k 2D keypoints.
- - To avoid cheating, this test set is not the same as 2D &rarr; 3D task, as well as already having mask on 2D keypoints.
+Note that this test set is different from the 2Dto3D_test_2d.json.

 #### RGB &rarr; 3D: Image to 3D complete whole-body prediction

- - Use RGBto3D_train.json for training/validation.
+ - Use RGBto3D_train.json for training and validation.
 It contains 80k image_path, bounding box and 2D keypoints.
  - It uses same sample id as 2Dto3D_train.json, so you can also find 2D keypoints if needed.
  - Use RGBto3D_test_img.json for test on leaderboard.
 It contains 20k image_path and bounding box.
 (Test sample of 2D &rarr; 3D and
 I2D &rarr; 3D tasks.)
  - To avoid cheating, the test sample ids are not aligned with previous 2 tasks with some kind of random permutation)